-5. It is fitted with a load sensing device that synchronises motor output to passenger demand through a variable speed drive;

-6. It is fitted with a passenger sensing device for automated operation (auto walk), so the escalator operates in standby mode when there is no passenger demand.
+- It is fitted with a load sensing device that synchronises motor output to passenger demand through a variable speed drive; OR - 6.
+It is fitted with a passenger sensing device for automated operation (auto walk), so the escalator operates in standby mode when there is no passenger demand.

-Ref Terms Description Shell ar Shell and core (non-residential and residential institutions only) CN1 Applicable Shell only: This issue is not applicable. assessment criteria Shell and core: All criteria relevant to the building type and function apply.
-Resider tial - Partially fitted an d fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.
-General l CN3 Scope of this issue The criteria relating to lifts do not apply to lifting platforms, wheelchair platform stair- lifts or other similar facilities to aid persons with impaired mobility.
+Ref Terms Description Shell a Shell and core (non-residential and residential institutions only) CN1 Applicable Shell only: This issue is not applicable. assessment criteria Shell and core: All criteria relevant to the building type and function apply.
+Reside ntial - Partially fitted an d fully fitted CN2 Applicable assessment criteria - Single and multiple dwellings Both options: All criteria relevant to the building type and function apply.
+Genera 1 CN3 Scope of this issue The criteria relating to lifts do not apply to lifting platforms, wheelchair platform stair-lifts or other similar facilities to aid persons with impaired mobility.
 However, any lifting device with a rated speed greater than 0.15m/s must be assessed, inclusive of goods, vehicle and passenger lifts.
-A demonstration of compliance with the BREEAM-SE criteria relating to the excluded transport types would be considered best practice for an energy efficient system (despite not being required for the purpose of awarding the available credits).
-CN3.1 N3.1 Transport analysis The transport analysis can be in the form of a written statement justifying the selection for the following conditions: where a single lift is provided in a low ribuilding for the purpose of providing disabled access only; or where a goods lift is selected based on the size of the goods it is intended to carry.
-BREEAM-S recognises that lift manufacturers / suppliers are often engaged to provide succession out correctly, the analysis can be submitted as compliant evidence.
-CN3.2 Building has no lifts, escalators or moving walks This issue will not be assessed where a building contains no lifts, escalators or moving walks.
-Where only one of the transport systems is present, the two credits can be awarded where the one system is compliant with the relevant criteria.
+A demonstration of compliance with the BREEAM-SE criteria relating to the excluded transport types would be considered best practice for an energy efficient system (despite not being required for the purpose of awarding the available credits). selection for the following conditions: where a single lift is provided in a low building for the purpose of providing disabled access only; or where a good lift is selected based on the size of the goods it is intended to carry.
+BREEAN recognises that lift manufacturers / suppliers are often engaged to provide s The transport analysis can be in the form of a written statement justifying the lift selection for the following conditions: where a single lift is provided in a low rise building for the purpose of providing disabled access only; or where a goods lift is selected based on the size of the goods it is intended to carry.
+BREEAM-SE recognises that lift manufacturers / suppliers are often engaged to provide such specialist advice.
+Where the assessor is satisfied that the analysis has been carried out correctly, the analysis can be submitted as compliant evidence.
+CN3.2 Building has no lifts, escalators or moving walks s, escalators or moving walks.
+Where only one of the transport systems is present, the two credit